-The short story—that everyone knows—is that during a cholera outbreak in 1854 London, John Snow (the father of epidemiology) traced the source of the disease to a local water well.
+London’s 1854 cholera outbreak was halted when John Snow, the father of modern epidemiology, traced the source of the disease to a water well.
 The pump handle was removed and the outbreak ended.
 That’s the short story.
-The long story is more interesting, but to better understand Snow’s accomplishment, and the context in which the epidemic occurred, it’s useful to consider two points:
+Two critical factors play into the longer, and more interesting, story of Snow and the cholera outbreak.

 • • •

-His efforts to track down the source were prodigious.
-He knocked on several hundred doors in a cholera-ridden neighborhood, collecting what information (and water samples) he could from survivors.
-He found two classes of people: those who drank water from the Broad Street pump and got sick, and those who hadn’t drunk the water and remained healthy.
-This delineation could be jarring: one factory close to the pump kept large barrels of pump water for their employees to drink, most of whom contracted cholera and died.
-Employees at a brewery even closer to the pump were largely spared because they mostly drank beer (in fact, beer and wine may have been historically popular because of their anti-microbial properties).
-Snow had what neuropsychologists would call a double dissociation: not just uni-directional correlations showing that drinking the bad pump water was more likely to lead to cholera, but also the converse—that avoiding it meant avoiding infection.
-His initial evidence was enough for the city council to remove the pump handle, and the outbreak abated.
+Snow, a physician, had theorized five years earlier that cholera was a waterborne disease, and the outbreak near him was an opportunity to prove it.
+He knocked on hundreds of doors in cholera-ridden neighborhoods, collecting information and water samples from survivors.
+Two classes of people emerged: those who drank from the Broad Street pump and got sick, and those who hadn’t drunk from it and remained healthy.
+The delineation could be jarring; one factory near the pump pulled drinking water from there, and the majority of their employees were sickened, whereas employees at a factory even nearer the pump were healthy because they mostly drank beer.
+Snow had what neuropsychologists call a double dissociation: not just evidence that drinking pump water led to cholera, but also the converse—that avoiding it meant avoiding illness.
+The initial evidence was enough for the city council to remove the pump handle, and the outbreak abated.

-Snow’s ideas were largely ignored in his own time: when he died several years later, it was his work with controlling dosage of ether for anaesthetic purposes, and not his epidemiological insights, that were mentioned in his obituary.
-It would be several decades, several thousand more deaths from cholera, and one particularly pungent summer (the “big stink”, when a confluence of stagnant sewage-ridden water on the Thames and high temperatures made London smell to beat the band) before a proper sanitation system was put into place In London.
-It was several decades before the germ theory of disease came into vogue.
-(Somewhat ironically, an Italian scientist had isolated the cholera-causing bacteria under a microscope in the 1840s, but no one—including Snow—recognized it)
+When Snow died several years later, it was his work with ether as an anaesthetic, and not his epidemiological insights, that were mentioned in his obituary.
+It was several decades, several thousand more deaths from cholera, and one pungent summer (the “big stink,” a summer of high temperatures, stagnant sewage on the Thames, and ghastly smells) before a proper sanitation system was put into place In London.
+And it was several decades before germ theory was popularized.

 • • •